gstlearn/gstlearn/README.md

 Notes:

 * If you really want to clean all files generated by CMake, you can remove *build* directory content by hand.
-Linux or MinGW users may use the clean_all target from the source directory.
+Linux or MinGW users may use the `clean_all` target from the source directory.

-### Uninstall
+### Uninstall the Library

 To uninstall all the installed files (only the files, not the directories), execute this command:

     cmake --build build --target uninstall

-### Generate the documentation
+### Generate the Documentation

-The doxygen HTML documentation is optional (not included in the installation by default).
+The Doxygen HTML documentation is optional (not included in the installation by default).
 If you want to generate it, execute the command:

     cmake --build build --target doxygen